 Getting Started with Google My Business

 Getting started is relatively simple.
 The setup process doesn’t take very long.
-All you have to do is go to the Google My Business homepage, claim your business, and provide the requested information.
+You must go to the Google Business Profile homepage, claim your business, and provide the requested information.
 You’ll be happy to know that Google My Business is a free platform.

 Adding a Location

 The first step in GMB is to add a location.
 Adding a public address is entirely up to you, but it does help with transparency if you publicize your business address.
-If you are operating a small plumbing business out of your home, you may want to omit an address listing.
-If, however, you also offer plumbing supplies to the public, be sure to list your storefront’s address.
+You may want to omit an address listing if you operate a small plumbing business out of your home.
+If you also offer plumbing supplies to the public, be sure to list your storefront’s address.